It’s Your Home, and Your Largest Investment!

 The Quality of the Home Inspection Depends on the Quality of the Home Inspector

-Home inspections in North Carolina should be performed according to the Standards of Practice of the North Carolina Home Inspector Licensure Board.
+Home inspections in Florida should be performed according to the Florida Standards of Practice.
 Why, then, does it matter which inspector performs your inspection?

 Why the inspector matters is simple.
 Two home inspectors may look at the same system or component.
 The inexperienced, less knowledgeable, or less thorough home inspector may not see the problem.
 The more experienced, more knowledgeable, and more thorough home inspector will see the problem and understand its significance.
 Only when a home inspector sees and understands the problem can he report the problem to you.
 Ask yourself: “Which inspector do you trust with the purchase of your largest single investment?”